google/EtwToPprof/README.md

     --includeProcessAndThreadIds    (Default: false) Whether process and thread ids are included in the exported profile.

+    --splitChromeProcesses          (Default: true) Whether chrome.exe processes are split by type (parsed from command line).

     --loadSymbols                   (Default: true) Whether symbols should be loaded.

     --help                          Display this help screen.